UC San Diego SearchMenu

 The application essay questions are listed below:

-1. Why have you chosen I-House over another living environment?
+1. Why would you like to live in I-House over another living environment?

 We recommend that you work on your essays in a separate program, like Microsoft Word, because you will you will have a limited amount of time to fill out the online application while it’s open.
 Make sure to save your progress if you would like to complete your application at a later time.

 I applied last year.
-Can I use the same reference/essays?
+Can I use the same essays?

 When are the applications due?